djfm/ts-yt-map/README.md

 A script named [setup-ubuntu](setup-ubuntu) is provided to install docker on a brand new `Ubuntu Jammy` machine.

+Otherwise follow the [official instructions](https://docs.docker.com/), upon which the script is heavily inspired.

 ## Starting a server

 ### Node server, using docker